prolific-oss/fe-react-assignment/README.md

 automatically upon user input:

-- totalCost - the total cost of the study, which can be assumed to be `reward * places + our additional fees and VAT and rounded up to the nearest 1p.`
+- totalCost - the total cost of the study, which can be assumed to be `reward * numberOfParticipants + our additional fees and VAT and rounded up to the nearest 1p.`
 - rewardPerHour - how much the participant will earn per hour for this study, rounded up to the nearest 1p.